Educator, Pop Culture junkie, Orange Chicken devourer and huge Gilmore Girls fan ... Whew!

 So I created a task for her to do.
 I let her cube and dice some tomatoes, cucumbers and cheese and pour out some black and green olives for an appetizer tray.
 And I imagined what it would be like to do this with her all of the time.

 I had a DVD playing that I had burned from downloaded files on my computer.
 Playing was a segment from a British talk show that featured WILL SMITH and his son performing the Fresh Prince of Bel-Air theme song together.
-That's when Fatina said that she'd kill to watch the actual show, because she hadn't seen it in years.
+That's when Fatina said that she'd kill to watch the actual television series, because she hadn't seen it in years.

 I told her that I could remedy that.
 That I'd be right back and encouraged her to pull the corn bread and Egg pie out of the oven in twenty minutes if I wasn't back.
 And I proceeded to the closest WALMART to buy season one of said classic sitcom, thereby preventing her from being a murderer.